Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Results

 In contrast, in the more realistic time-dependent H$_2$ model, the H$_2$ profile is much shallower, spanning almost two orders of magnitude in $n$ from $2x_{\rm H_2} = 0.1$ to $2x_{\rm H_2} = 1$.
 In addition, the H/H$_2$ conversions occur at much higher densities than their steady-state counterparts, by a factor of 8, 14, 39 and 64 for $Z^{\prime} = $ 3, 1, 0.3 and 0.1, respectively.
 In other words, H$_2$ is further away from steady state at lower $Z^{\prime}$.
 This is expected as $t_{\rm H_2,form} \propto 1 / Z^{\prime}$ becomes progressively longer than the dynamical time $t_{\rm dyn}$, defined here as the available time for which H$_2$ can form unperturbed.
 We expect $t_{\rm dyn}$ to be insensitive to $Z^{\prime}$ as it is mainly controlled by the SFR (via stellar feedback) which is insensitive to $Z^{\prime}$ in our simulations.
-Empirically, we find the dynamical time in the following form
+Empirically, we find the dynamical time in the following form\footnote{ We note that Eq. \ref{eq:tdyn} is a purely empirical form and is not measured from simulations.
+Physically, the dynamical time represents the typical ``lifetime'' a gas particle spends at a fixed $n$.
+Measuring this quantity from simulations requires a very high frequency of output ($\lesssim$ 0.2 Myr) that is impractical for us. }

 where $n_2 \equiv n / (100\ {\rm cm^{-3}})$, can explain the H$_2$ abundances in the well-shielded regions